-10. RECLAMATION DEPOSIT
+9. RECLAMATION DEPOSIT

-During the year ended July 31, 2021, the Company received \$60,000 from a production royalty agreement (Note 7) representing a refundable reclamation deposit.
-The deposit is refundable once mining activities have been completed on the property and reclamation as set forth within the agreement have been completed.
+During the year ended July 31, 2021, the Company received \$60,000 from a production royalty agreement representing a refundable reclamation deposit.
+The deposit was refundable once mining activities have been completed on the property and reclamation as set forth within the agreement have been completed.
+The deposit was forfeited when the agreement was terminated during the year ended July 31, 2023.

-11. SHARE CAPITAL
+10. SHARE CAPITAL